soheil-khorram/Prob-PIT/README.md

 # Prob-PIT

-This repository explains a TensorFlow implimentation of the probabilistic permutation invariant training (Prob-PIT) which improves and extends the conventional PIT for DNN-based speech separation systems.
-To underestand the details of the Prob-PIT refer to the following paper:
+This repository explains a TensorFlow implementation of the probabilistic permutation invariant training (Prob-PIT) which improves and extends the conventional PIT for DNN-based speech separation systems.
+The details of the Prob-PIT technique are presented in the following paper:

 Yousefi M., Khorram S., Hansen J., "Probabilistic Permutation Invariant Training for Speech Separation", Interspeech, 2019.